Detectors

 ---|---|

-Detector IP address | Detector IP address depending on the survey type. |
+Detector IP address * | Detector IP address depending on the survey type. |

 Data port | Port through which objects and PVR are transmitted |

-Port for commands | The port through which commands are sent to the detector and responses to these commands are received |
+Port for commands * | The port through which commands are sent to the detector and responses to these commands are received |

-Survey type * | In the field the operating mode of the equipment: Customer (inactive) Server |
+Survey type * | In the field the operating mode of the equipment: Client (inactive) Server |

-Interface type RS485
+Interface type RS-485

 Field name | Field description |